-PASADENA, Calif. -- Astronomers using data from NASA's Spitzer Space Telescope have, for the first time, discovered buckyballs in a solid form in space.
-Prior to this discovery, the microscopic carbon spheres had been found only in gas form in the cosmos.
+WASHINGTON -- Astronomers using data from NASA's Spitzer Space Telescope have, for the first time, discovered buckyballs in a solid form in space.
+Prior to this discovery, the microscopic carbon spheres had been found only in gas form.

 In the latest discovery, scientists using Spitzer detected tiny specks of matter, or particles, consisting of stacked buckyballs.
-They found the particles around a pair of stars called "XX Ophiuchi," 6,500 light-years from Earth, and detected enough to fill the equivalent in volume to 10,000 Mount Everests.
+They found them around a pair of stars called "XX Ophiuchi," 6,500 light-years from Earth.

 Buckyballs were detected definitively in space for the first time by Spitzer in 2010.
 Spitzer later identified the molecules in a host of different cosmic environments.
 It even found them in staggering quantities, the equivalent in mass to 15 Earth moons, in a nearby galaxy called the Small Magellanic Cloud.